 Even if you’re feeding your pup top-of-the-line dog chow, it’s still important to supplement their diet to ensure their skin and coats are in top condition.
-K9POWER’s Show Stopper is the perfect defense for seasonal allergies, nutritional deficits and outside factors.
+K9-Power Show Stopper is the perfect defense for seasonal allergies, nutritional deficits and outside factors.
 The powder nutritional supplement, made with the highest quality human grade ingredients, is added to your pup’s regular food and is well loved by dogs.
 Show Stopper contains ingredients like coconut oil, olive oil, egg, omega-3 fatty acids and vitamins C and E to promote shiny coats, itch-free skin and optimal mental function.
 It also contains antioxidants for boosted immune health.
-Get yours here.

 Regularly supplementing your dog’s food with Show Stopper can provide the following benefits:

 - Supports pigmentation and highlights in coat color

 - May help with occasional or seasonal allergies

 4. Brush, brush, brush